ropensci/rentrez/README.md

 ##Install

-For now, either download the archive above and install using `$R CMD INSTALL` or use Hadley Wickham's [devtools](https://github.com/hadley/devtools):
+`rentrez` is on CRAN, so you can get the latest stable release with `install.packages("rentrez")`.
+This repository will sometimes be a little ahead of the CRAN version, if you want the latest (and possibly greatest) version you can either download the archive above and install using `$R CMD INSTALL` or use Hadley Wickham's [devtools](https://github.com/hadley/devtools):

 ```r